Methane Testing | The Science, Safety and Systems

 Geophysical Survey Options During Methane Mitigation Planning

-Because engineering judgment is imperfect, conducting ground-penetrating radar (GPR) is still required.
-This process involves hiring a third-party surveying specialist to scan the underfloor and verify that the proposed methane test borehole locations do not conflict with any underground utilities.
-The ground-penetrating radar company will collaborate with DigiCert to help establish and finalize any possible underground utilities present.
+Because engineering judgment is inexact, guiding ground-penetrating radar (GPR) is still required.
+This process holds hiring a third-party surveying specialist to scan the underfloor and verify that the expected methane test borehole locations do not conflict with any underground utilities.
+The ground-penetrating radar company will collaborate with DigiCert to help root and finalize any possible underground utilities present.
 DigAlert is a government-managed company that organizes underground utility companies’ responses to the proposed scope of work that may conflict with their utility lines.
 It is the law to call DigAlert if you are digging during Methane Mitigation construction within Los Angeles.
 Submitting a DigAlert ticket falls within the responsibility of the Methane testing specialists and Methane Mitigation Contractor.

 Direct Push Drilling for Methane Soil Gas Testing